Samoreilly/java-damero/README.md

 # Kafka Damero

-Kafka Damero is a Spring Boot library that makes working with Kafka listeners easier.
-It adds automatic retry logic, dead letter queue handling, circuit breaker support, and metrics tracking with zero configuration required.
-Just add the dependency and use the annotation and the library handles everything else.
+Kafka Damero is a Spring Boot library that simplifies Kafka listener error handling.
+It provides automatic retry logic, dead letter queue routing, circuit breaker support, and metrics tracking with minimal configuration required.

 ## Status

-This project is currently in active development.
-All features have been implemented and tested, but they have not been thoroughly tested in production environments yet.
-The library currently only supports Apache Kafka.
+This library is currently in active development.
+All core features are implemented and tested, but the library has not been thoroughly tested in production environments.
+The library currently supports Apache Kafka only.
 Use at your own discretion.

 ## Features

-Automatic retries with configurable attempts and delay strategies to handle transient failures.
+- Automatic retry logic with configurable attempts and delay strategies for transient failures

-Dead letter queue that automatically routes failed messages with metadata tracking including attempt counts and failure timestamps.
+- Dead letter queue routing with metadata tracking including attempt counts and failure timestamps

-Zero configuration setup that works out of the box with sensible defaults.
+- Zero configuration setup with sensible defaults

-Flexible overrides allow you to customize any auto configured bean.

-Metadata tracking captures when messages first failed, how many times they were retried, and what exceptions occurred.
+- Flexible bean overrides for custom behavior
+- Metadata tracking for first failure time, retry attempts, and exception history

-Manual acknowledgment handling prevents duplicate processing.
+- Manual acknowledgment handling to prevent duplicate processing

-Exception type based retry logic allows you to specify which exceptions should bypass retries and go directly to the DLQ.
+- Exception type based retry logic to bypass retries for specific exceptions

-Circuit breaker support with optional Resilience4j integration for handling downstream service failures.
+- Circuit breaker support with optional Resilience4j integration

-Metrics integration with optional Micrometer support for tracking processing times, success rates, and failure counts.
+- Metrics integration with optional Micrometer support for processing times and failure rates

+## Requirements

+- Java 21 or higher
+- Spring Boot 3.x
+- Spring Kafka compatible with Spring Boot 3.x
+- Apache Kafka

-## How to Use
+## Installation

-The library is designed to be user friendly.
-You only need to add the dependency and the annotation.
-No configuration files required.

-### Step 1: Add the Dependency
+Add the dependency to your project:

 ```xml
 <dependency>